 /briefingProject status briefing: summary (triage), report (markdown), verify (sign-off items), current (in-flight), worktrees (cleanup readiness).

-/setup-zskillsBootstrap the Z Skills system into a new project: copies skill files, configures settings, adapts instructions to the target codebase.
+/update-zskillsBootstrap the Z Skills system into a new project: copies skill files, configures settings, adapts instructions to the target codebase.

 Research, draft, review, devil's advocate.
 Up to 3 rounds.

-Worktree agent implements each phase.
-Delegate mode for meta-plans.
+Worktree agent implements each phase, verifies, lands.

 Diff review, test coverage, manual test.
 Recursive until clean.